swseighman/Spring-GraalVM-REST-Example/README.md

 ```
 (demo-env) $  target/rest-service-demo-pgoinst
 ```
+Exercise the app by accessing the endpoints and then stop the application.
+A profile will be generated in the root directory (`default.iprof`).

 Finally, we'll build an optimized native executable (using the `pom.xml` profile to specify the path to the collected profile information):
 ```